Jules Dassin: Metro-Goldwyn-Mayer and loan-out to Eagle-Lion Films (1941–1946)

-Returning to Metro-Goldwyn-Mayer in May 1945, after thirteen months away from cameras, Dassin was immediately assigned to direct the romantic comedy film A Letter for Evie for producer William H. Wright.
+Returning to Metro-Goldwyn-Mayer in May 1945, after thirteen months away from cameras, Dassin was assigned to direct the romantic comedy film A Letter for Evie for producer William H. Wright.
 The picture began shooting in early June 1945 and included Marsha Hunt, Hume Cronyn, John Carroll, Norman Lloyd and Pamela Britton.
 A Letter for Evie briefly changed title to All the Things You Are in late 1945, but its original title was restored in time for release in November 1945.

 It was announced that once Dassin completed the shooting of A Letter for Evie, he would fly to Europe to direct a series of plays sponsored by the Actors' Laboratory Theatre.
 The plays were to star soldiers as part of war-time moral-building entertainment.
 Again, he was denied a leave of absence from Metro-Goldwyn-Mayer and in early August 1945 was assigned to direct the romantic comedy thriller (with strong film noir tones), Two Smart People (originally announced as Time for Two) for producer Ralph Wheelwright.
 The picture began filming in September 1945 and starred Lucille Ball, John Hodiak and Lloyd Nolan, and was released in late 1946.
 Following Two Smart People, Dassin would spend more than a year without successfully shooting another film.

 In March 1946, Dassin and Joseph Losey co-directed Viola Brothers Shore's stage play Birthday for the Actors' Laboratory Theatre.
 The production, which unfolds a narrative of a girl's 18th birthday, was staged at the Phoenix Theater starring actress Karen Morley.
 The cast also included Howard Duff, Jocelyn Brando and Don Hanmer.
 In August 1946, it was reported that Dassin had been signed to direct the film noir Repeat Performance for Eagle-Lion Films, through a loan-out arrangement with Metro-Goldwyn-Mayer.
 The picture was to be made under the supervision of writer-producer Marion Parsonnet and set to star Franchot Tone, Sylvia Sidney, Constance Dowling and Tom Conway.
 Unfortunately, disagreements about the budget and script caused the whole production to fall apart and the entire cast and crew resigned.
 The picture was eventually made with a completely new team a year later.
 Dassin was finally released from Metro-Goldwyn-Mayer once his exclusive five-year contract expired in November 1946.